Decorating your home in time for spring can be a fun project and a wonderful way to welcome the warmer weather.

 Orange Rubber Boots

 The look just screams simple country and shows that you don’t need to incorporate tons of flowers and foliage to create a springtime feel.
-The orange rubber rain boots add the perfect amount of color that complements (yet stands out) amongst the other earthly colors.
+The orange rubber rain boots add the perfect amount of color that complements (yet stands out) amongst the other earthly colors, in my opinion.

 It’s a pity this picture wasn’t taken at night, as I would have loved to see the magical effect created with the draped fairy lights.